VincentLaisney/v_libBF/README.md

 The operators + - * / % have been overloaded.

+The imports are:
+`import libbf.big.integer`
+or
+`import libbf.big.float`

+### Bigfloat ###
+The Bigfloats are available through a distinct module.
+See the README in the big/float folder.

 ### Installation ###
 The libbf is part of the distribution and has been patched.